 years, VP has worked with a number of institutions and organizations.

-Vision Project would like to announce our participation in the launching of a new Masters Degree Program in Digital/Multimedia Journalism.
-The program will begin in the Fall 2011 at Sacred Heart University.
+Vision Project would like to announce our involvement in a Graduate Degree Program in Digital/Multimedia Journalism and Broadcast Journalism at Sacred Heart University.

-For several years now Vision Project has been working with Sacred Heart University in Fairfield,Connecticut.
-We teach four full semester undergraduate courses in digital and documentary photography and digital journalism.
-We are also developing a program that will be integrating Vision Project programs with the University’s – Communication & Media Studies Department.
+Vision Project has been working with Sacred Heart University in Fairfield,Connecticut for a number of years.
+We also teach four full semester undergraduate courses in digital and documentary photography and digital journalism and film.
+We are integrating a number of Vision Project's media projects with the University’s – Communication & Media Studies Department.
 (We now maintain a satellite office on campus).